-In-Class Assignment 5%
+Pre-Course Assignment 5%

-Individual Pop quizzes 5%
+Individual Pop quizzes 10%

-2 Open-Booked Mid-term Exams 40%
+2 In-Class Open-Booked Mid-term Exams 40%

-1 Individual Assignment & Presentation 50%
+1 Group Assignment & Presentation 45%

-In-Class Assignment & Individual Pop Quizzes
+Pre-Course Assignment & Individual Pop Quizzes

 It is crucial that you are able to perform simple algebraic rearrangements to appreciate the materials in this course.
-The In-Class Assignment is designed to brush up (in some cases, showing off) your simple algebraic skills.
+The Pre-Course Assignment is designed to brush up (in some cases, showing off) your simple algebraic skills.
 During the course, there will be individual pop quizzes.

-Open-Booked Mid-term Exams
+In-Class Open-Booked Mid-term Exams

-During the semester, you have two Mid-Term Exams.
-Both exams are open-booked.
-You may bring any material with you; however, cell phones, lap tops, and any device with wireless connectivity are strictly prohibited during the in-class exam.
+During the semester, you have two 3-hour In-Class Mid-Term exams.
+Both exams are openbooked.
+You may bring any material with you; however, cell phones, lap tops, and any device with wireless connectivity are strictly prohibited during the exam.

-Individual Assignment & Presentation
+Group Assignment & Presentation